zeshhaan/personal-web/content/articles/approaching-a-problem.md

 ---
-title: "Approaching a problem"
+title: "A Simple Way I Approach Problems"
-description: "Everybody have their own way of approaching a problem.
-Here is my thought on how to approach a problem"
+description: "Everyone has their own way of solving problems.
+This is what works for me so far—but I’m always open to learning better ways."
 date: "Oct 4, 2022"
 slug: "approaching-a-problem"
+updated_at: "May 31, 2025"
 draft: false
 ---

-Everybody have their own way of approaching a problem.
-For me, I prefer to start with visualizing the end result before I start working on it.
-This gives me excitement and confidence regardless of the complexity of the problem.
+Everyone has their own way of approaching problems.
+For me, I prefer to start by visualizing the end result before diving into the work.
+This approach gives me both excitement and confidence, regardless of how complex the problem might be.

-In my initial days, I used to get overwhelmed by the complexity of the problem and would end up procrastinating.
-I spent countless hours in this stage trying different ways to get to the solution quickly.
-I would end up with a lot of half baked solutions and would get frustrated.
+In my early days as a developer, I used to get overwhelmed by complex problems and would end up procrastinating.
+I spent countless hours in this paralyzed state, frantically trying different approaches to reach a solution quickly.
+This scattered approach led to numerous half-baked solutions and mounting frustration.

-Instead now, each time I get to work on a problem, I try to break down it into smaller chunks.
-This helps me to focus on one thing at a time and makes ourselves accountable and easy to document.
-This also yields a well thoughtful code.
+Now, whenever I encounter a problem, I take a different approach: I break it down into smaller, manageable chunks.
+This strategy helps me focus on one piece at a time, making the work more accountable and easier to document.
+As an added benefit, this methodical approach consistently yields more thoughtful, well-structured code.

+The transformation from chaos to clarity didn't happen overnight, but this systematic approach has made problem-solving far more enjoyable and effective.